Phra Phuttha Sihing: History

 The provenance of the Phra Phuttha Sihing image is still in question.
 The name Sihing comes from Sinhala the name of several kingdoms in Sri Lanka.
 According to legend the Phra Phuttha Sihing image was created in Sri Lanka around 157 A.D. and was brought to Thailand in 1307 to Sukhothai.
 Later it was relocated to Phitsanulok, Ayutthaya in 1378, Kamphaeng Phet in 1382 and Chiang Rai in 1388, before it was brought back to Ayutthaya again and then back to Chiang Mai in 1407, where it was enshrined at Wat Phra Singh.
 When King Narai conquered Chiang Mai in 1662, he brought the Buddha image back to Ayutthaya, where it was enshrined for 105 years at Wat Phra Si Sanphet until the Fall of Ayutthaya in 1767, following which, the people of Chiang Mai brought the Buddha Sihing image back to Chiang Mai.

 In 1795, the image was taken from Chiang Mai by King Rama I and his brother the Viceroy Maha Sura Singhanat to Bangkok, as war booty.
 At first, the image was enshrined at the Front Palace of the Viceroy; after his death in 1803, the image was moved to the Wat Phra Kaew in the Grand Palace by Rama I. It remained there until 1851, when King Mongkut raised his younger brother Prince Chutamani to the unprecedented rank of Second King Pinklao.
 In order to celebrate the newly elevated status of Pinklao, King Mongkut gave the Second King the Phra Phuttha Sihing image.
 Considered the second most important Buddha image after the Emerald Buddha.
 The image was then taken back to the Front Palace (now the palace of Pinklao), where it was housed in the Phutthaisawan Hall, where it remains today.

 Apart from the aforementioned image in Bangkok, at least two other images in Thailand are identified with the Phra Phutta Sihing.
 One at Hor Phrabhut Sihing, Nakhon Si Thammarat and the other at Wat Phra Singh, Chiang Mai.
+Wannasarn Noonsuk reports that the Nakhon Si Thammarat image has been assigned on style to the Ayutthaya school and dated between the middle of the 15th and the middle of the 16th century, against the local chronicle account of its arrival from Sri Lanka.